Preparing Your Car - Winning rally drivers prep their cars thoroughly!

-Only carry the best-quality spares – there is a lot of rubbish about.
-You need plugs, coil, points, condenser, leads, distributor cap and rotor arm, all of which are available from Holden Vintage & Classic – click here.
+Only carry the best-quality spares - there is a lot of rubbish out there.
+You need plugs, coil, points, condenser, leads, distributor cap and rotor arm, all of which are available from Holden Vintage & Classic - click here.
 Make sure everything fits, and that it works!
-A ‘brand new’ rotor arm may have an invisible hairline crack that renders it useless.
+A 'brand new' rotor arm may have an invisible hairline crack that renders it useless.

-Old points are the best, as in ‘old stock’.
-They were better made with better materials and they become work hardened.
+Old points are the best, as in 'old stock'.
+They were better made with better materials, and they become work hardened.
 If you already have a good old set, or you find some new old stock, hang on to them.

-Magnetos are wonderfully simple and straightforward, which is why they are still used on light aircraft, but most are now very old and many don’t have sufficient ‘oomph’.
+Magnetos are wonderfully simple and straightforward, which is why they are still used on light aircraft, but most are now very old, and many don’t have sufficient 'oomph'.
 If you are mag dependent, even if you run two, a coil conversion kit that may be fitted in the field can be an event saver.

 You can have a dynamo, voltage regulator and battery that seem to be in good shape at home but fail to keep up when you fit extra lights and chargers for goodness knows how many electric gizmos.
-Also bear in mind that some countries demand that you drive with your lights on all the time.
-On magneto cars you may not notice that your battery is running flat until it suddenly goes dark and your lights don’t work, or you have to start the car in a place where you can’t manage a push.
+Also, bear in mind that some countries demand that you drive with your lights on all the time.
+On magneto cars, you may not notice that your battery is running flat until it suddenly goes dark and your lights don’t work, or you have to start the car in a place where you can't manage a push.

-A fit and forget solution is to fit a small (Nippon Denso or similar) 60amp alternator (check the output before buying as some smaller units are only 20amp).
+A fit and forget solution is to install a small (Nippon Denso or similar) 60amp alternator (check the output before buying as some smaller units are only 20amp).
 You can fit it under the car, driven from the gearbox output shaft, or between the engine and clutch, or in the engine bay.
 If you plan to drive it from an auxiliary shaft, remember to take into account the larger loads that alternators need in order to generate.

 Have your car's wiring exorcised of all scotch locks and crimp terminals in favour of soldered joints and terminals.
 The process may take a little time, but it will usefully reveal any rotten, corroded wires or bad earths.
 Most of the electrical faults we find on rallies are down to poor wiring.
 Again you can find a wide range of hardware on the Holden site - click here.